 Our Team has supported and inspired gardeners in their own neighborhoods and churches to continue their gardening practices, share produce, instruction, and recipes with local youth and their parents; and inspired other neighborhoods to start gardens.

 - During April of 2017 Community Garden Capture Team members helped to plant plugs at the Sandyvale Conservancy Greenhouse for Community use and Community Garden’s use.

-- Members worked with 100+ Starbucks employees form the Western PA are in April during their Global Month of Giving in pre-selected Community Gardens and Jim Mayer Riverswalk Trail.
+- Members worked with Starbucks employees from Western PA in April during their Global Month of Giving in pre-selected Community Gardens and Jim Mayer Riverswalk Trail.

-- During May through October Capture Team Members worked with a Solomon Homes Girl Scout group twice a month, planting seeds, plants, weeding, learning about compost with live earthworms, and the importance of pollinators including live Monarch in various stages of development.
+- During May through October Capture Team Members worked with a Solomon Homes Girl Scout group twice a month.
+These girls gained valuable knowledge regarding the planting of seeds and plants, weeding, working with compost containing live earthworms, and the importance of pollinators, including live Monarchs in various stages of their development.